For Faculty & Staff

 Quarantine after Exposure

-- If an asymptomatic contact tests negative on or after day 5 in quarantine, this person should continue to observe quarantine for the full 7 days and self-monitor for symptoms for a total of 14 days.
+- If an asymptomatic contact tests negative on or after day 5 in quarantine, this person should continue to wear a mask around others for 5 additional days.

 - Students – Student Health Services (SHS) at (203) 576-4712 or email@example.com